 Sacred Groves: Cultivating a Spiritual Practice with Trees and Forests

-The Holyscapes Project is about facilitating workshops that explore spiritual ecology.
+The Holyscapes Project is about facilitating workshops that explore our own spiritual ecologies.
 This can have a variety of meanings, but primarily it means exploring the contours of and relationship between our inner and outer landscapes.
 In a wider cultural context, spiritual ecology is about reclaiming our sense of the holiness of the world as sacred activism.

-This workshop is the seed of a much more extensive academic course I am preparing for the environmental humanities curriculum at Simon Fraser University in British Columbia where I teach.
-In this workshop we will look at the history of trees and forest in the human imagination mostly through the lenses of myth, spirituality, philosophy and literature.
-As a workshop, we will be providing an opportunity for you to explore your own relationship to trees and forests and to develop a practice of literacy and familiarity with these sacred beings and spaces.
+The Sacred Groves workshop is the seed of a much more extensive academic course I teach at Simon Fraser University in British Columbia.
+In this workshop we will look at the history of trees and forest in the human imagination mostly through the lens of myth, spirituality, philosophy and literature.
+As a workshop however, the emphasis will be on creating spaces to explore our own relationships to trees and forests, and to develop a practice of literacy and familiarity with these sacred earth beings and holy places.

 - Define trees and forests in relation to human societies

 - Articulate issues facing forests and trees in urban and global settings